Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: One-dimensional Ising model with Glauber dynamics

+In a numerical study of this model \cite{Jeong:2020}, the deviation ${\cal G}_k(t)-G_k(t)$ was found to be a nonmonotonic function of time with the peak time scaling as $x_*$ in accordance with the above scaling form.
+Note that at low temperatures ($T \to 0$), since the equilibrium correlation function given by (\ref{Gequil}) can be written as \be {\cal G}_k(t) \approx e^{-k \sqrt{2 (1-\gamma)}}=e^{-\sqrt{2} K Z^{\alpha/2}}, \ee the nonequilibrium correlation function $G_k(t)$ is also a function of $K$ and $Z$, as also confirmed by the data collapse in Fig.~\ref{fig_corrcp} for $G_k(\tau)$.

 The scaling exponents in (\ref{KZexpo1}) are in agreement with the Kibble-Zurek argument \cite{Kibble:1976,Zurek:1985,Zurek:1996} which states that for $x < {x_*}$, the system stays close to the equilibrium state at the instantaneous temperature.
-But, for $x > {x_*}$, it falls out of equilibrium as the relaxation time exceeds the time remaining to reach the final quench time.
-Therefore, at $x=x^*$, one obtains $\tau ( 1-{ x_*}) \sim \xi^z$ where the correlation length $\xi= 2^{-1/2}(1-x)^{-\alpha/2}$ (see (\ref{equilsc})) and the dynamic exponent $z=2$ \cite{Glauber:1963}.
-This immediately yields the relevant time and length scale, $1-{x_*} \sim \tau^{-\frac{1}{1+\alpha}}$ and $\xi \sim \tau^{\frac{\alpha}{2 (1+\alpha)}}$, respectively.
+But, for $x > {x_*}$, it falls out of equilibrium as the equilibrium relaxation time, $\xi^z$ exceeds the time remaining to reach the final quench temperature.
+Therefore, at $x=x_*$ where these two time scales are of the same order, we have $\tau ( 1-{ x_*}) \sim \xi^z(x_*)$ where the correlation length $\xi(x)= 2^{-1/2}(1-x)^{-\alpha/2}$ for logarithmic cooling (see (\ref{equilsc})) and the dynamic exponent $z=2$ \cite{Glauber:1963}.
+This immediately yields the Kibble-Zurek time and length scale, $1-{x_*} \sim \tau^{-\frac{1}{1+\alpha}}$ and $\xi(x_*) \sim \tau^{\frac{\alpha}{2 (1+\alpha)}}$, respectively.